 When we decided we had enough with unscrupulous Uber drivers, we knew we had to find a cheap way home.
 So we tried the buses.
 And they were awesome.
 We walked down the stairs every morning, spent our day in Cusco or on a day trip, and took the bus home right to our door at night – for S/.
 1.00 – about 30 cents each.

 We were the only foreigners on the bus as far as we could see, and it was awesome!

-Cusco travel tip: Save a ton of money and learn to use the local buses in Cusco.
+Cusco travel tip: Save a ton of money when you learn to use the local buses in Cusco.

 5. What are those explosions about?

 We stayed in Cusco for a month.
-And for the first week or so, we were baffled at the seemingly continuous series of bangs we heard ever couple of hours.
+And for the first week or so, we were baffled at the seemingly continuous series of bangs we heard every couple of hours.